Dhananjay-shrivastav/CxxPrimerPlus/README.md

 	file, and reports the number of characters in the file.
 	9. Do Programming Exercise 6, but modify it to get information from a file.
-The first item in the file should be the number of contributors, and the rest of the file should consist of pairs of lines, with the first line of each pair being a contributor¡¯s name and the second line being a contribution.
+The first item in the file should be the number of contributors, and the rest of the file should consist of pairs of lines, with the first line of each pair being a contributor's name and the second line being a contribution.
 That is, the file should look like this:
 		4
 		Sam Stone